sciknoworg/OntoLearner/docs/source/benchmarking/benchmark.rst

    law/copyrightonto.rst

-Library & Cultural Heritage
+Library and Cultural Heritage
 ============================
 Ontologies used in cataloging, archiving, and authority control of cultural and scholarly resources.
 Includes standards for bibliographic metadata, identity disambiguation, and linked data for museums, libraries, and archives.

 .. toctree::
    :maxdepth: 3

-   library_&_cultural_heritage/gnd.rst
+   library_and_cultural_heritage/gnd.rst

 Livestock